SimoneFiorellino/ADM-HW4/README.md

 - KMeans

 ## Data
+The datasets used are
-The datasets used, available [here](https://drive.google.com/file/d/19SD2db0dH2A0QLJOmBHnkbqOX6SbERcY/view?usp=sharing) for the test of the hyperloglog and [here](https://www.kaggle.com/snap/amazon-fine-food-reviews) for the clustering part.
+- available [here](https://drive.google.com/file/d/19SD2db0dH2A0QLJOmBHnkbqOX6SbERcY/view?usp=sharing) for the test of the hyperloglog,
+- and [here](https://www.kaggle.com/snap/amazon-fine-food-reviews) for the clustering part.

 ## Content
 The repository contains: